stenglein-lab/2017_GDW/exercises/Raw_data_exercise.md

 - --gzip : compress the output FASTQ files using gzip.
 - --origfmt : Keep the original sequence name in any way.
 - --readids : Appends a read id (1 for forward, 2 for reverse) to the end of the sequence name.
-The primary difference between this fastq file and the one we downloaded yesterday afternoon is that this fastq file is compresed.
+The primary difference between this fastq file and the one we downloaded yesterday afternoon is that this fastq file is compressed.
 This saves a lot of disk space when working with large files.
 And since we are not going to open and read these files by eye, we can leave them compressed.
 Many bioinformatic tools can work with the compressed files.

 If you forget how to use the "fastq-dump" command, you can check its usage with:
 ```